the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Their favored Religion is changed to Imperial Cult, and they are now forbidden from building Drones and Purge Robots (in accordance with the source material, where robotics are the only technology Caesar completely opposes).
 - They start with Iron Working instead of Redomestication.
 - Low Tech units receive a 20% combat strength bonus while attacking from their UA.
 - Swordsmen buffed to 24 combat strength and receive bonuses against Barbarian units (25%) and on defense against Ranged units (33%).
+They also generate 1 Culture per turn while garrisoned after the first Colosseum is constructed.
-- Auxiliaries, which were previously early-game Enslaved units available to every faction except Commonwealth and New Star, are now Legion exclusive, no longer Enslaved units, and replace Militia, lacking the Weapons requirement and retaining the infrastructure building properties but taking a hit in combat strength.
+- Auxiliaries, which were previously early-game Enslaved units available to every faction except Commonwealth and New Star, are now Legion exclusive, no longer Enslaved units, and replace Militia, lacking the Weapons requirement and retaining the infrastructure building properties but taking a hit in combat strength compared to standard Militia (28 vs. 36).
 Instead of a 50% combat bonus against Mounted units, they gain a 15% combat bonus while adjacent to another Melee unit.
 - Legions now have the same combat strength as standard Militia, but lose their combat bonus against cities.
 - All three of the above units now upgrade to Soldiers.
 - Forum now only gives a 5% faction-wide reduction to Unhappiness and no longer increases city health.
 However, it receives +1 Water and lets them start with a second free Swordsman.